-Study Guide for the first examination (Tuesday, 16 October 2007).
+Homework 6: Study Guide for the first examination (Friday, 20 June 2008).
 Be able to answer the following questions and be familiar with the concepts involved in the answers.

 - 1. Drawing on your experience in Lab 1, draw a psychometric function illustrating discriminating dimmer and brighter lights from a standard light.
 Be sure to label the axes.
-Indicate on the graph how the discrimination "threshold" (JND) is defined.
+Indicate on the graph how the discrimination "threshold" is defined.
 What is the relationship between the "threshold" as a point on a psychometric function and threshold as a theoretical concept? - 2.
 What is the difference between an independent variable and a dependent variable in an experimental design?
-What is meant by a between-subject factor and a withi- subject factor (or repeated measure)? - 3.
+What is meant by a between subject factor and a within subject factor (or repeated measure)? - 3.
 Define hit rate and false alarm rate.
 Describe the receiver operating characteristic (ROC) predicted by the High Threshold Model and by the Signal Detection Theory of detection.
 How do you compute sensitivity (d') from the hit rate and the false alarm rate for the equal-variance dual-Gaussian signal detection model?
 (Memorize the formula). - 4.
-Draw a diagram of the eye including the following structures: cornea, lens, pupil, iris, sclera, aqueous humor, vitreous humor, choroid, retina, fovea, optic disk and optic nerve. - 5.
+Draw a diagram of the eye including the following structures: cornea, lens, pupil, iris, sclera, aqueous humor, vitreous humor, choroid, retina, optic disk and optic nerve. - 5.
 Define the term "receptive field."
 Describe the receptive fields of retinal ganglion cells.
 How do ganglion cell receptive fields differ from those of cells in the primary visual cortex? - 6.
 Offer an explanation of the Hermann Grid phenomenon based on ganglion cell receptive field characteristics. - 7.
 What happens to contrast sensitivity and visual acuity as illuminance goes down?
 Why is it hard to read at night without artificial illumination? - 8.
+If a person is injured in the upper left region of the primary visual cortex, what change in vision, if any, do you expect? - 9.
 Discuss the evidence that our color vision is based on three different types of cone receptors.
-What is the evidence supporting the existence of opponent process color mechanisms. - 9.
+What is the evidence supporting the existence of opponent process color mechanisms. - 10.
 What are the major types of color defective vision and what are their causes?
-What kind of color experiences might a deuteranope have? - 10.
-Make a color circle by using the r/g chromatic opponent process output as the horizontal axis and the y/b chromatic opponent process output as the vertical axis.
-Assume that a positive output means red and yellow experiences respectively.
-Label the colors that are generated by various combinations of process outputs.
-For example, what color would you experience if the r/g process was 0 and the y/b process was -10? - 11.
-Name and illustrate three laws or principles of Gestalt grouping. - 12.
-When a person loses one eye, why is depth perception not lost?
+What kind of color experiences might a deuteranope have? - 11.
+When a person loses one eye, why is depth perception not lost? - 12.
+What is retinal disparity?
+How much disparity do you need for normal stereoscopic acuity? - 13.
+Describe the "size/distance" (size constancy) hypothesis of certain visual illusions.
+Pick two such illusions and explain them in terms of this hypothesis.